idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/CNSFVMomentumGravity.md

-# NSFVMomentumGravity
+# CNSFVMomentumGravity

 This object adds a simple gravitational force term to the compressible Navier-Stokes/Euler equations of the form $-\rho\vec{g}$ where $\rho$ is the density and $\vec{g}$ is the gravity vector.

-!syntax parameters /FVKernels/NSFVMomentumGravity
+!syntax parameters /FVKernels/CNSFVMomentumGravity

-!syntax inputs /FVKernels/NSFVMomentumGravity
+!syntax inputs /FVKernels/CNSFVMomentumGravity

-!syntax children /FVKernels/NSFVMomentumGravity
+!syntax children /FVKernels/CNSFVMomentumGravity